oneapi-src/oneDNN/doc/primitives/sum.md

    same shape.
    Implicit broadcasting is not supported.

+ * The sum primitive supports in-place operation, meaning that the \f$\src_0\f$ tensor can be used as both input and output.
+In-place operation overwrites the original data.
+Using in-place operation requires the memory footprint of the output tensor to be either bigger than or equal to the size of the \dst memory descriptor used for primitive creation.

 ### Post-ops and Attributes

 The sum primitive does not support any post-ops or attributes.